gmnrmyr/AscendOSRS/docs/newproblems.md

 read the additions to accept gold input in M and K for thousands

-(using osrs dump as a script thing to fetch items to there, and we refresh daily or something.)
+(using osrs dump as a script thing to fetch items to there, and we refresh daily or something.) (updated items prices with bat daily automatically)

+---